Pi4J/pi4j.github.io/content/examples/jbang/bme280_temperature_humidity_pressure.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- 77
 ```

+On modern Raspberry Pi OS releases, you can run this command without sudo.
+The `-y` disables interactive mode, so it just goes ahead and scans.
+The `1` specifies the I2C bus.

 ### Wiring for SPI